unlock-protocol/docs/docs/tools/checkout/configuration.md

 - `name`: _optional string_. name of the lock to display.
 - `recurringPayments`: optional number.
 The number of time a membership should be renewed automatically.
 This only applies to ERC20 locks.
 - `metadataInputs`: _optional array_, a set of input fields [as explained there](./collecting-metadata.md).
-- `minRecipients`: \_optional number, set the minimum number of memberships a user needs to purchase.
+- `minRecipients`: _optional number_, set the minimum number of memberships a user needs to purchase.
-- `maxRecipients`: \_optional number, set the max number of memberships a user can purchase.
+- `maxRecipients`: _optional number_, set the max number of memberships a user can purchase.
 Note: By default, checkout doesn't allow fiddling with quantity.
 You have to set maxRecipients to allow for changing to quantity.
 - `emailRequired`: _optional boolean_.
 Defaults to `false`.
 If set to `true`, the user will be prompted to enter an email which will be stored as metadata and be visible to any lock manager.
 - `captcha`: _optional boolean_. defaults to `false`.
 If set `true`, the users will be prompted to go through a captcha during the checkout process.
 This is better used in conjunction with a purchase hook that verifies that captcha is valid.
 - `password`: _optional boolean_.
 Defaults to `false`.
 If set to `true`, the user will be prompted to enter a password in order to complete their purchases.
 This will only be useful if the lock is connected to a hook that will handle the [password verification](../../tutorials/smart-contracts/hooks/using-on-key-purchase-hook-to-password-protect.md).